Marwwin/Devops2020/README.md

 4. Trigger a build status notifications from your master pipeline to discord or/and email using AWS cloudWatch, AWS Simple notification service and Lambda.

     * Created a Discord Webhook on TLK Lan server called DevOPS2020.
-Bot posts to channel #rowagrupp2 on new build from master.
+    * Bot posts to channel #rowagrupp2 on new build from master.
+    * Bot uses a AWS Lambda with a API Gateway and CloudWatch Logs to post.
+    * Written in Javascript using node-fetch